What happens if I am injured while working in Nova Scotia?

 This information is geared towards migrant workers in the Seasonal Agricultural Worker Program (SAWP).

-The Injury Report should be faxed to 902-491-8001.
-If you do not have access to a fax machine, it can be mailed or delivered to the Halifax or Sydney WCB office.
+The Injury Report can be faxed, mailed or delivered to a WCB office.
 WCB can offer translation services if they are requested.

 If you have a serious injury or incident, which endangers your life or causes permanent injury, your employer must notify the Occupational Health and Safety Division at the Nova Scotia Department of Labour, Skills and Immigration.